 Like many Livery Companies, the Spectacle Makers’ Company has affiliations with serving, reserve and cadet services.
 We are proud to be associated with:

 16 Medical Regiment was formed in 1999 from the amalgamation of 19 Airmobile Field Ambulance and 23 Parachute Field Ambulance.
 Between them, they have been involved in every major operation since World War II.

-The Regiment provides dedicated medical support to 16 Air Assault Brigade who may be engaged in airmobile and parachute deployments.
-The majority of the professionals and skills of the Army Medical Services can be found within the Regiment and training for soldiers includes periods spent within the Accident and Emergency departments of local NHS hospitals as well as specialist military skills and clinical training.
+The Regiment is based in Colchester and provides dedicated medical support to 16 Air Assault Brigade who may be engaged in airmobile and parachute deployments.
+The majority of the professionals and skills of the Army Medical Services can be found within the Regiment.
+Training for soldiers includes periods spent within the Accident and Emergency departments of local NHS hospitals as well as specialist military skills and clinical training.
 Outside military work, they are medically qualified professionals and may be found, for example, working with local and Air Ambulance services.
 Equipment developed and used by 16 Medical Regiment in the field of battle has subsequently been adapted for use in the health service, benefiting civilian life.

 The Regiment’s clinical duties make it a strong match with the values of the Spectacle Makers’ Company.
-Recently, a grant from the Spectacle Makers’ Charity has helped in the conversion of a disused container into a replica Chinook helicopter to allow members of the Regiment to practise their skills in authentic conditions of cold, heat, cramped space and noise.
+One example of working together was our Charity's funding for conversion of a disused container into a replica Chinook helicopter to allow members of the Regiment to practise their skills in authentic conditions of cold, heat, cramped space and noise.

 31st (Middlesex Yeomanry and Princess Louise’s Kensington) Signal Squadron

 A Royal Signals communication squadron, the role of 31st is to provide information communication systems to the emergency services and to local government in the event of an emergency.
 This has included in recent years providing communications during floods and fires as well as supporting military operations.